benwilliams140/comp3501-project/project_report.md

 ##### Game Description

+The setting of the game takes place on an alien planet, where you are an archeologist tasked with finding artifacts hidden across the world.
+Within the game itself we brief  the player of their mission in a text box at the beginning of the game.
+The text is actually the paragraph right below which you can look at for reference.

+"Hello fellow archaeologist,
+You've been tasked by Mould Incorporated with finding and scanning all the ancient artifacts on planet L113.
+Beware of the native alien lifeforms as they are protecting these artifacts and will attack when approached.
+Your employer specifically stated not to kill any of these alien lifeforms, so you must only defend yourself with non-lethal weapons.
+For every artifacts scanned, your employer will pay you with credits which you can use to buy upgrades for your hovertank.
+These upgrades will be air dropped to you, so watch the sky for falling care-packages.
+Good luck!"

 ##### Technical Requirements

 0. Written in C++ using OpenGL to render; readable code with no serious bugs, suitable class hierarchy, good documentation.